Choosing wine for dessert

 One of the best wines to team with chocolate-based desserts is Amarone della Valpolicella, a concentrated sweet red wine made from half-dried grapes.
 Our Rubinelli Amarone della Valpolicella Classico DOCG is a lovely example.
 Its pronounced and complex aromas hold their own against the richness of chocolate, with notes of fig, raspberry, leather and cranberry to complement the deep cocoa flavour.
 Because it has a lot of depth and power, it’s an equal match to the chocolate’s tannins and strong taste.

 White chocolate is very versatile when it comes to wine pairings.
-The subtle flavour makes it a surprisingly good partner for Pinot Noir, creating an impression of berries and cream with every mouthful.
+The subtle flavour makes it a surprisingly good partner for Pinot Noir Riserva, creating an impression of berries and cream with every mouthful.
 Try Peter Zemmer Vigna Kofl Pinot Noir 2017 from Alto Adige, with elegant taste of rose petals and dried strawberries.

 Creamy desserts like gelato, tiramisu and panna cotta need a wine with plenty of acidity to cut through them.
 These desserts are often very sweet, which can reduce the impression of fruitiness and sweetness in a wine.
 For this reason it’s best to avoid simple zingy whites and go for something with more body and complexity instead.